 Leicestershire County Council are committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to [insert one of the following: 'the non-compliances', 'the exemptions' or 'the non-compliances and exemptions'] listed below.

 The content listed below is non-accessible for the following reasons.

 Some of our PDFs and Word documents aren't accessible, for example, they may not be structured so they're accessible to a screen reader.

 We are working to replace these documents with accessible versions and any new PDFs or Word documents we publish, will meet accessibility standards.

 We will regularly review the accessibility of this website with automated testing using the Lighthouse and WAVE accessibility tools.
 We will also conduct manual testing exercises, and review any issues reported by users of the website.
 We will work with our developer to make improvements.

 Preparation of this accessibility statement

-This website was last tested on 9 November 2020.
+This website was fully tested on 9 November 2020.
+A partial re-test was undertaken on 27 July 2021.
 We did our own testing using the Lighthouse and WAVE accessibility tools.
 We also conducted manual testing exercises.

 We tested a number of pages that included a wide range of functionality including videos, content pages, online forms, images and FAQs.